Tánaiste plays down Cabinet’s ‘surprise’ at severity of impact of no-deal Brexit

 Information

-Sinn Féin leader Mary Lou McDonald said her party has already begun preparations for a general election in Northern Ireland and remains firm in its resolve not to take up any seats it wins in Westminster.
+Sinn Féin leader Mary Lou McDonald said her party had already begun preparations for a general election in Northern Ireland and remained firm in its resolve not to take up any seats it wins in Westminster.

 “All of the evidence in the last number of days, weeks and months and decades demonstrates that Irish interests are not addressed, Irish interests have not been and will never be protected at Westminster and to go down that road is to miss the point entirely, that Irish interests are protected on this island, they’re protected by a whole network of diplomacy and relationships that are Europe-wide and are trans-Atlantic,” she said.

-She said the Government, at this stage, needs to share more information “as to the nature of their conversation with the European Commission”.
+She said the Government, at this stage, needed to share more information “as to the nature of their conversation with the European Commission”.

 “Any information that’s been made available to the Cabinet needs to now be made available to party leaderships across the Oireachtas and across the island,” Ms McDonald said.